aasaisathya/Udacity/Blog_Post/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@haiqingzhou/fifa-18-complete-player-dataset-some-exploration-questions-2ccae897416a).
+The main findings of the code can be found at the post available [here](https://medium.com/fifa-18-a-data-driven-approach-to-identify-best/fifa-18-applying-simple-ml-algorithm-approach-to-identify-best-quad-d283420e4e12).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Aman Shrivastava & EA Sports for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/thec03u5/fifa-18-demo-player-dataset).
-Otherwise, feel free to use the code here as you would like!